Jeanette I. Sustad

-Colonel Jeanette I. Sustad, USMC (September 9, 1922 – February 5, 1978) was sixth director of Women Marines from 1969 until her retirement in 1973, for which she was awarded the Legion of Merit for exceptionally meritorious performance of outstanding service.
+Colonel Jeanette I. Sustad, USMC (September 9, 1922 – February 5, 1978) was the sixth director of Women Marines from 1969 until her retirement in 1973, for which she was awarded the Legion of Merit for exceptionally meritorious performance of outstanding service.

 Education

 Born in Minneapolis, Minnesota, she moved with her parents at an early age to Tacoma, Washington, where she graduated from Stadium High School.
 She later earned a B.A. degree in sociology at the University of Washington in Seattle in 1943.

 Marine Corps career

 Sustad joined the United States Marine Corps Women's Reserve on May 8, 1943, just three months after the Marine Corps opened for women to join.
 She received officer training at Marine Corps Base Camp Lejeune, North Carolina, and was commissioned a reserve second lieutenant on December 27, 1943.
 Her first assignment was as field operations officer at the Marine Corps Auxiliary Air Facility in Oak Grove, North Carolina.
 In May 1945, she was assigned as communications watch officer at the Marine Corps Air Station, Oahu, Hawaii, and served in that capacity until she was assigned to inactive duty status in December 1945.

 Following demobilization, she spent a year in graduate study at the University of Minnesota and was employed as a Veterans Counselor by the U.S. Employment Services in Tacoma, Washington.
 Upon passage of the Women's Armed Services Integration Act in 1948, she accepted a regular commission as a first lieutenant in the Marine Corps and reported to Headquarters Marine Corps in December 1948.

 Transferred to Marine Corps Recruit Depot Parris Island, South Carolina, in January 1949, she served as executive officer of the newly formed Women's Recruit Training Battalion.
 She was promoted to captain in August 1949.
 From May 1950 until July 1950, she served as executive officer, Women Officers Training Detachment, Marine Corps Base Quantico, Virginia.
 From that assignment, Captain Sustad became Adjutant of Marine Corps Base Camp Pendleton, California.
 Upon activation of the first post-World War II Women Marine Company at Camp Pendleton, she became its commanding officer, serving in this capacity until August 1952.